 - The IDO approach seeks to explains competence.
 It is more concerned with what (actual or possible) systems can do than with predicting what they will actually do in particular circumstances.

-- The IDO approach can and should be used not merely to directly understand autonomous agency, but to study any and all types of human capabilities and mechanisms.
+- The IDO approach can and should be used not merely to directly understand autonomous agency directly, but to study any and all types of specific human capabilities and mechanisms.
 For instance, this approach can and should be used to understand the human sleep onset control system, or vision.

 - The IDO approach recognizes the need to explore, develop, implement and assess information processing architectures.
 The study of information processing architectures is itself a demanding discipline.
-Therefore IDO research teams should include AI/software architects as consultants or core-members.
+Therefore IDO research teams preferably include or designate AI/software/system architects, whether part of the core team or as consultants, advisors and/or reviewers.

 - The IDO approach recognizes that there is not only a single (information processing) architecture that supports all forms of intelligence.
+There is a space of possible minds.
 For instance, some species support multiple information processing architectures; and in some species some individuals’ information processing architecture develops over time.

 - The IDO approach is comparative: It analyzes the space of possible niches, requirements, designs, and implementations, relations between them, and tradeoffs.